WayfindEntertainment/Bedrock-Debug-Screen/README.md

 Use the command `npm run dev` to package the source files into the Minecraft behavior pack development folder.

-All commits must follow the [GraphicArtQuest Common Commit Guidance][gaq common commit]. *This specification is inspired by and supersedes the [Angular Commit Message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).* This project has no custom scopes.
+All commits must follow the [Wayfind Entertainment Common Commit Guidance][wf common commit]. *This specification is inspired by and supersedes the [Angular Commit Message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).* This project has no custom scopes.

 </details>